 Today’s package program/cartoon nostalgia look is “The Scooby-Doo/Dynomutt Hour.”
-This show aired in 1976-77’s TV season.
+This show aired on ABC during the 1976-77 TV season.
 As the name indicates, the stars are Scooby-Doo (in his first new episodes since 1973’s “The New Scooby-Doo Movies”) and newcomer Dynomutt.

 As noted above, this was Scooby’s first new series in a few years.
 Combined with the “Laff-alympics” and “Where Are You” revival episodes, these make up the last of the pre-Scrappy-Doo Scooby episodes.
 The combined episodes have aired since 1980 under the syndicated title “The Scooby-Doo Show,” with 40 episodes total (making it one of the longer-lasting Scooby incarnations).

-The two heroes defended Big City from all manner of supervillain threats.
+The two heroes defended Big City from all sorts of supervillains.
 This was in spite of Dynomutt’s “malfunctions” and bumbling.
 As such, Blue Falcon sometimes referred to his sidekick as “Dog Blunder.”
 The Scooby-Doo gang, who apparently live within driving distance of Big City, appeared in a few episodes to help the heroes.

-Blue Falcon never had an origin story, but was given a secret identity, millionaire art dealer Radley Crown.
+Blue Falcon never had an origin story, but did have a secret identity, millionaire art dealer Radley Crown.
 Radley lived in a penthouse apartment, which also secretly doubled as the Blue Falcon’s headquarters.
-Dynomutt lived with Radley, and served as his assistant/valet.
+Dynomutt lived with Radley, and served as his assistant/companion.

 Gary Owens of “Space Ghost” and “Laugh-In” fame voiced Blue Falcon.